Martha Cheung Award

-- The article must have been published in English, in a recognized, peer-reviewed journal of good standing.
+- The article must have been published in English, in a peer-reviewed journal of good standing.
 Book chapters and entries in reference works do not qualify.

 - Submissions will be assessed solely on their scholarly merit as judged by a panel of established scholars; considerations such as formal journal ranking and impact factor will not form part of the judging criteria.

 - The article may present research relating to any area of translation, interpreting or intercultural studies, and may draw on any theoretical models or methodologies.